thehubbleproject/hubble-contracts/README.md

 - ZK rollups: Both improve throughput but Hubble is ZK free.
 No zero-knowledge moon math, only boring EVM at work.
 - ZK optimistic rollups: Hubble does not address privacy.

+Hubble has the highest highest throughput compared with all above applications, since

+- We use BLS signature aggregation to reduce the size to store data on chain
+- We optimize for simple transfer

 ### What else can Hubble do

 - Mass Migration: Users can migrate their tokens to other layer 2 solutions without withdraw to and deposit from layer 1 again.